Do you have good reasons to study Chinese? But which one? Do you know the Chinese language comes in hundreds of forms and varieties?

 Yue is another language in China that is distinct and not mutually intelligible from the other Chinese dialects.

-We popularly know it as Cantonese but also go by the names of Yueyu, Yuet Yue, and Yueh in regional terms.
+We popularly know it as Cantonese, but in regional terms, we also go by the names Yueyu, Yuet Yue, and Yueh.
 In terms of use, it is second only to Mandarin.

 Around 62 million people in China communicate in Yue.
 But 73.5 million Chinese people worldwide also speak it.